Xghayor/Recipe-craft/README.md

   - [📝 License ](#-license-)

 <!-- PROJECT DESCRIPTION -->
-# 👨‍💻 Recipe App <a name="about-project"></a>
+# 👨‍💻 Recipe Craft <a name="about-project"></a>

-**The Recipe App** allows you to easily manage your recipes and ingredients.
+**The Recipe Craft App** allows you to easily manage your recipes and ingredients.
 You can save ingredients, track your stock, create new recipes, and generate a shopping list based on your needs.
 The app also encourages recipe sharing, with the option to make them public for everyone to enjoy.

 ## 🛠 Built With <a name="built-with"></a>